RionnaPG/GMAssessment/README.md

 Final GM Project contains the solution that combines part 1 and part 2.
 Final GM Project/Final GM Project/bin/Debug/net6.0/Output.txt contains the output text file for the Final GM Project.

+Test.csv is used to test if the solution for part 2 works correctly.